brucefan1983/NEP_CPU/README.md

   pair_coeff * *
   ```

-* Speed information
-  * The computational speed of NEP in LAMMPS with one CPU thread is about 1/1000 of that of NEP in GPUMD with one A100 GPU.
+* Speed information: NEP-LAMMPS with 1 CPU can achieve about 1/1000 of the speed of NEP-GPUMD with one A100 GPU.

 # Citation